sevajal/printf/README.md

 # printf
-This is the repository for the proyect
+This is the repository for the proyect "printf" with Ricardo Montaña.